For AI agents: a documentation index is available at /llms.txt

 Skip to main content

-Best BQL Practices
+BQL Best Practices

 We recommend you use the following best practices to make the most out of BQL.
 This guide covers essential patterns that will make your browser automation more reliable and maintainable.
+If you're new to BrowserQL, start with the Writing BrowserQL guide first.

 Prefer Variables Over Hardcoded Values